Top Motorcycle Roads in the United States

 The Pig Trail Scenic Byway is a 19-mile section of Arkansas Highway 23.
 It winds through the Boston Mountains region of the Arkansas Ozark Mountains.
-The route is especially popular in the spring, due to the wildflowers, and the autumn, due to the colorful foliage.
+The route is especially popular in spring, due to the wildflowers, and in autumn, due to the colorful foliage.
 It is often associated with football fans, as it is a popular route for fans headed to the University of Arkansas in Fayetteville.
 Along the way, you can see forests and mountains, as well as the beautiful Mulberry River, which offers whitewater rafting for adrenaline junkies.

 San Juan Mountain Skyway